Correlation and Data-Analysis Distinctiveness of Time-Delay Interferometry Configurations: Correlation between TDI configurations

 \subsection{Average sensitivity of optimal channels}

-The sky-averaged GW responses of selected science and null TDI channels are illustrated in the upper row of Fig.~\ref{fig:resp_variance}.
+The sky-averaged GW responses of selected science and null TDI channels are illustrated in Fig.~\ref{fig:resp_avg}.
 For the science channels (upper left panel), A$_\mathrm{X1}$ exhibits response nulls at frequencies $u = m/4$ consistent with its PSD.
 And other three science channels exhibit nulls only at $u=m$, resulting in smoother response curves at high frequencies for $u>0.1$.
 At low frequencies ($u < 0.1$), the average response follows a power-law trend.
 A$_\mathrm{X1}$ and A$_\mathrm{U\overline{U}8L}$ have comparable response levels, while A$_\mathrm{U\overline{U}6L}$ is slightly lower due to its shorter effective arm length to cumulate signal.
 A$_\mathrm{PD4L}$ yields the lowest response among the four, reflecting its shortest TDI time span.
 However, this shorter span also leads to lower noise level in the same band, as evidenced in the PSDs shown earlier in Fig.~\ref{fig:dSn_dLij_AE_8L6L4L}.

-For the null channels (top-right panel of Fig.~\ref{fig:resp_variance}), T$_\mathrm{PD4L}$ exhibits the smoothest response across the full frequency band.
-Other null channels are strongly affected by their respective null frequencies in the high-frequency regime.
+For the null channels (right panel of Fig.~\ref{fig:resp_avg}), T$_\mathrm{PD4L}$ exhibits the smoothest response across the full frequency band.
+Other null channels are affected by their respective null frequencies in the high-frequency regime.
 Nonetheless, all four null channels display comparable average responses in the low-frequency region ($u < 0.1$), which are significantly lower than those of the science channels.

-The normalized variance of the sky-averaged GW response is defined to assess directional sensitivity variation as:

-The results are shown in the lower row of Fig.~\ref{fig:resp_variance}.
-For the science channels (lower left plot), the normalized variance of A+E is nearly identical across all configurations.
-Only minor differences are observed around null frequencies, which are attributed to numerical artifacts.
-The variances are nearly constant in the $u < 0.1$ band, as expected in the long-wavelength regime.
-However, at higher frequencies, the variance becomes strongly frequency-dependent.
-For the null channels (bottom-right panel), the variances differ more substantially.
-More spikes appear around the nulls caused by numerical artifacts.
-T$_\mathrm{PD4L}$ consistently exhibits a smoother variance, underscoring the superior directional stability of the PD4L configuration across the entire operational band.
+Mollweide sky maps of the GW response at three representative dimensionless frequencies, $u = [0.1, 0.72, 1.25]$, are presented in Appendix~\ref{sec:Mollweide_maps} to illustrate the frequency-dependent evolution of the antenna pattern.
+The corresponding statistical measures (variance, skewness, and kurtosis) for these TDI channels are shown in Fig.~\ref{fig:resp_variance_skewness_kurtosis}.

 The likelihood function for parameter estimation is defined as \cite{Romano:2016dpx}:

 where $\mathbf{\tilde{d}}$ is the frequency-domain data, $\mathbf{\tilde{h}}$ represents the signal model vectors derived from frequency-domain waveform (or Fourier-transformed time-domain waveform), and $\mathbf{C}$ is the noise covariance matrix of three optimal TDI channels: